-We thank also John Barker, Curator of the Mission Houses Museum, who helped us find and access the Rules of the 1874 Privy Council and the Rules of Order in English & Hawaiian from the 1909 Territorial House of Representatives.
+We thank also John Barker, Curator of the Mission Houses Museum, who helped us find and access the Rules of the 1874 Privy Council and the Rules of Order in English and Hawaiian from the 1909 Territorial House of Representatives.

 Mahalo ā nui to members of the Hawaiian Society of Law and Politics, for assistance with our early research, including co-author Drs.
-Richard Keaoopuaokalani NeSmith and Ronald Williams Jr. - Instructor at the Kamakakuokalani Center for Hawaiian Studies, Hawaiinuiākea School of Hawaiian Knowledge at the University of Hawaii at Mānoa; to Dr. Albert J. Schütz, University of Hawaii at Mānoa, Professor Emeritus of Linguistics for his review and valued suggestions on the manuscript's glossary; and to members of the Hawai'i State Association of Parliamentarians for their technical and financial support, particularly Professional Registered Parliamentarians, Rachel Mahealani Glanstein, Steve Glanstein and parliamentarian Al Hamai who read through and commented on many of the early drafts
+Richard Keaoopuaokalani NeSmith and Ronald Williams Jr. - researcher at the Hawaii State Archives; to Dr. Albert J. Schütz, University of Hawai'i at Mānoa, Professor Emeritus of Linguistics for his review and valued suggestions on the manuscript's glossary; and to members of the Hawai'i State Association of Parliamentarians for their technical and financial support, particularly Professional Registered Parliamentarians, Rachel Mahealani Glanstein, Steve Glanstein and Al Hamai who read through and commented on many of the early drafts.

-We are our grateful as well to Dante Carpenter, John H. Radcliffe, G.A.
-"Red" Morris, and the late Robert K. Hasegawaa who so generously shared relevant experiences on the workings of Hawai'i's early legislatures.
+We are our grateful as well to Dante Carpenter, the late John H. Radcliffe, G.A.
+"Red" Morris and the late Robert K. Hasegawa who so generously shared relevant experiences on the workings of Hawai'i's early legislatures.

-Likwise, the authors are very grateful to Ka Huli Ao Center for Excellence in Native Hawaiian Law at the William S. Richardson.
-School of Law for its "Ka Huli Ao Digital Archives" (Punawaiola. org), where the earliest legislative journals have been posted in both English and Hawaiian.
+Likwise, the authors are very grateful to Ka Huli Ao Center for Excellence in Native Hawaiian Law at the William S. Richardson School of Law for its "Ka Huli Ao Digital Archives" (Punawaiola.org), where the earliest legislative journals have been posted in both English and Hawaiian.

-Lastly, we thank the Robert's Rules Association and particularly Thomas (Burke) J. Balch for permission to reprint and translate "Table C: Conducting a Meeting as Chair" from Robert's Rules of Order Newly Revised in Brief (2nd ed.).
+Lastly, we thank the Robert's Rules Association and particularly Thomas (Burke) J. Balch for permission to reprint and translate "Table C: Conducting a Meeting as Chair" from Robert's Rules of Order Newly Revised in Brief (3rd ed.).